chrisckc/TestHarness-UART-Pico-SDK/Readme.md

 #### Notes:

-The above tested were conducted with the FIFO disabled as in the uart_advanced example.
+The above tests were conducted with the FIFO disabled as in the uart_advanced example.

 With the FIFO enabled, issue 1 still occurs at all baud rates.